 The procedure will normally be performed by an obstetrician.
 During an external cephalic version, your doctor will place their hand on your belly to physically push the baby into the optimal position.
 The procedure usually takes around 5 minutes and your baby’s heart rate will be monitored before, during, and after the procedure.
 If your doctor suspects your baby isn’t responding well to the procedure, it will be stopped.

 Many women report that the procedure is uncomfortable, but medications can be used to reduce the amount of pain felt.
-Using certain medications during the procedure may also increase the chances of successfully turning the baby.
+Using certain medications during the procedure of successfully turning the baby.
 This may be because the medication helps your muscles and uterus relax, allowing the healthcare provider to successfully turn the baby more easily.

 If an external cephalic version is successful, then most of the time labor progresses in a regular way following the procedure.
 The procedure doesn’t generally affect the length of your labor.